Large Language Model Supply Chain: A Research Agenda: Introduction

 \section{Introduction}

-The rapid advancement of pre-trained Large Language Models~(LLMs) and Large Multimodal Models~(LMMs), such as GPT4~\cite{achiam2023gpt}, Gemini~\cite{team2023gemini}, and LLaMA~\cite{touvron2023llama}, has revolutionized the field of artificial intelligence~(AI) and sparked a new era of intelligent applications.
-These powerful models, trained on vast amounts of data, have demonstrated remarkable capabilities in a wide range of tasks, from natural language processing to multimodal content generation.
+The landscape of artificial intelligence (AI) has been dramatically transformed by the rapid advancements in pre-trained large language models (LLMs) and multimodal large language models (MLLMs)~\footnote{For simplicity in this text, both pre-trained LLMs and MLLMs will be collectively referred to as LLMs, and their supply chains will be referred to as the LLM supply chain in the subsequent sections.}.
+Models such as GPT-4~\cite{achiam2023gpt}, Gemini~\cite{team2023gemini}, and LLaMA~\cite{touvron2023llama} have pushed the boundaries of what machines can understand and generate, exhibiting remarkable capabilities in processing and producing human-like text and multimodal content.
+These sophisticated models are trained on vast and diverse datasets, enabling them to perform a wide array of tasks ranging from natural language understanding and content generation.

-As the adoption of LLM continues to grow, the need for a robust and efficient supply chain to support their development, deployment, and maintenance has become increasingly apparent.
-The LLM supply chain encompasses the entire lifecycle, from model training to testing, releasing, and ongoing maintenance.
-This complex ecosystem involves various stakeholders, including model developers, data providers, and end-users, all of whom must navigate a set of unique challenges to unlock the full potential of these transformative technologies.
+As the adoption of LLMs continues to expand, the necessity for a robust and efficient supply chain to support their development, deployment, and maintenance becomes increasingly apparent.
+The LLM supply chain encompasses the lifecycle of these models, involving multiple stages such as data curation~(e.g. clearnlab~\cite{cleanlab} for data quality assurance and Hugging Face datasets~\cite{datasets} for data management), model training~(e.g. PyTorch Distributed~\cite{pytorch} for distributed training), optimization~(e.g. OmniQuant~\cite{OmniQuant} for model quantization and mergekit~\cite{mergekit} for model merging), and deployment~~(e.g. AutoGPT~\cite{AutoGPT} for agent workflow orchestration and RAGFlow~\cite{RAGFlow} for retrieval-augmented generation).
+This complex ecosystem requires seamless collaboration among various stakeholders, including model developers who design and refine architectures, data providers who supply necessary training data, infrastructure engineers who manage computational resources, and end-users who interact with final applications.
+Each stakeholder plays a critical role in ensuring the functionality and reliability of LLMs, and the interdependencies among them highlight the need for coordinated efforts to address challenges inherent in the supply chain.

-In this paper, we present a comprehensive overview of the LLM supply chain, highlighting the key components and the critical challenges that must be addressed to ensure the safe, reliable, and equitable deployment of LLMs.
-We explore the technical, ethical, and operational aspects of this supply chain, drawing insights from the fields of software engineering, system architecture, security, and data governance.
-Our goal is to provide a holistic understanding of the LLM supply chain and to identify the most promising research and development opportunities that can drive the future of this rapidly evolving landscape.